Professional referral into LMWS Talking Therapies

 If the professional referral is accepted, the client will be invited to attend a telephone screening with one of our trained mental health professionals.
 The purpose of the telephone screening is to gather further information regarding the client’s presenting difficulties and establish if we are a suitable service.
 If we are a suitable service, we will consider suitable treatment options.
 If we are not a suitable service, we will consider alternative options with the client.

-If the professional referral is not accepted, we will write to the referrer and/or the client’s GP with a referral outcome and recommendations where appropriate.
+If the professional referral is not accepted, we will write to the referrer or the client’s GP with a referral outcome and recommendations where appropriate.